Modeling longitudinal data using matrix completion: Modeling sparse longitudinal processes using matrix completion

 \begin{theorem} Let $Y = [\by_1,...,\by_N]'$ be the observed matrix and let $S_{\sigma^2}(YB) = UD_{\sigma^2}Q'$.
 Then, $(D_{\sigma^2},Q)$ is the maximum likelihood estimator of $(\Lambda,V)$. \end{theorem}

+\tr{Theorem \ref{thm:maxlike} implies that in the fully observed case the estimator of $(\Lambda,V)$ converges to the true parameter at the rate $1 / \sqrt{n}$, as the MLE.

-Factor analysis methods give not only estimates of $\Lambda$ and $V$ but also estimates of the individual latent variables $W = [\bw_1,...,\bw_N]'$.
-In the multivariate analysis literature, there are multiple ways to estimate factor scores, i.e., a matrix $A$ such that $X \sim AD_{\sigma^2}V'$, most notably Spearman's scores, Bartlett's scores, and Thompson's scores \citep{kim1978factor}.
-Simply taking $W = U$ as the estimate of the scores corresponds to the solution of \eqref{eq:optsvd} as long as $\lambda = \sigma^2$.
+Factor analysis methods give not only estimates of $\Lambda$ and $V$ but also \tr{predictors} of the individual latent variables $W = [\bw_1,...,\bw_N]'$.
+In the multivariate analysis literature, there are multiple ways to estimate factor scores, i.e., a matrix $A$ such that $X \sim AD_{\sigma^2}V'$.
+Most notably researcher introduce Spearman's scores, Bartlett's scores, and Thompson's scores \citep{kim1978factor}.
+Simply taking $W = U$ as the estimate of the scores corresponds to the solution of \eqref{eq:optsvd} as long as $\lambda = \sigma^2$.}

-Note that in Theorem \ref{thm:maxlike} we assume that $\sigma^2$ is known, which is infeasible in practice.
+In Theorem \ref{thm:maxlike} we assume that $\sigma^2$ is known, which is rarely the case in practice.
 However, the likelihood of $(V,\sigma)$ can be parametrized by $\sigma$, and we can find the optimal solution analytically.
 This corresponds to minimizing \eqref{eq:optsvd} for different $\lambda$.

-This intuition is confirmed in our simulation study in Section \ref{s:simulation} (see Figure \ref{fig:principal-components}).
-Note that a similar analogy is drawn between the classical principal component analysis and probabilistic principal component analysis by \citet{tipping1999probabilistic} and \citet{james2000principal}.
+This relation is also confirmed in our simulation study in Section \ref{s:simulation} (see Figure \ref{fig:principal-components}).
+A similar analogy is drawn between the classical principal component analysis and probabilistic principal component analysis by \citet{tipping1999probabilistic} and \citet{james2000principal}.